Holographic S-fold theories at one loop: Going to one loop

 describe both $\left < \mathcal{O}_0\mathcal{O}_0\mathcal{O}_j\mathcal{O}_j \right >$ and $\left < \mathcal{O}_{0,0}\mathcal{O}_{0,0}\mathcal{O}_{j,m}\mathcal{O}_{j,-m} \right >$ which necessarily exchange only singlets in the auxiliary correlator.

 We will mostly not need the second line of \eqref{a0g1-a1} but the other data will be fed into the machinery of a loop calculation.
 This will introduce the first non-trivial dependence on the S-fold parameter $k$.
 The details are explained in section \ref{sec:loop1} where a new average $\left < a^{(0)} \gamma^{(1)2} \right >_{a, n, \ell}$ is computed.
 Various manipulations are required before it can be used to extract anomalous dimensions at one-loop.
 Section \ref{sec:loop2} discusses these and uses insights from \cite{s16} to develop a method which works for the CFTs of \cite{ags20} and would also work for many others.
-This equips us to solve for $\left < a^{(0)} \gamma^{(2)} \right >_{a, n, \ell}$ to arbitrarily many orders in $1 / \ell$.
-Since there are two central charges in theories with flavour, double-trace anomalous dimensions receive contributions from loop diagrams at order $1 / c_J^2$ and tree diagrams at order $1 / c_T$.
-Section \ref{sec:loop3} focuses on the former type, leaving the latter for section \ref{sec:loop4}.
+This equips us to solve for all $\left < a^{(0)} \gamma^{(2)} \right >_{a, n, \ell}$ to arbitrarily many orders in $1 / \ell$.
+Section \ref{sec:loop3} presents the results and also (less rigorously) solves for a subset of anomalous dimensions at finite $\ell$.
+Since there are two central charges in theories with flavour, loop diagrams at order $1 / c_J^2$ need to be combined with tree diagrams at order $1 / c_T$, a computation which is done in section \ref{sec:loop4}.
+Finally, section \ref{sec:loop5} verifies many of our results using Mellin space.
+This culminates in the solution for the $k = 2$ one-loop Mellin amplitude which may be of independent interest.